 What's new in SQL Server Machine Learning Services

-Machine learning capabilities are added to SQL Server in each release as we continue to expand, extend, and deepen the integration between the data platform and the data science, analytics, and supervised learning you want to implement over your data.
+Machine learning capabilities are added to SQL Server in each release as we continue to expand, extend, and deepen the integration between the data platform, advanced analytics, and data science.

 New in SQL Server 2017